 About Signal Station North

 Signal Station North is an innovative district lighting plan and public space engagement initiative for Central Baltimore.
-This unique collaboration between local artists, designers, and nonprofits explores light in public space to engage, empower, and enhance communities.
+This unique collaboration between local artists, designers, and nonprofits explores light in public space to engage and enliven communities.

 Over the course of the project, which began in late 2019 and will be complete by 2022, the Signal team has developed a number of projects, publications, workshops, and events.
 Guided by focused listening, research, and urban analysis, these outcomes include a public space lighting plan, creative lighting installations, and practical community tools for the Station North Arts District and other communities wishing to implement lighting projects.